 and pig-headedness that he has to display.

-If only the physical age difference weren't so obvious,
+If only the physical age difference wasn't so obvious,

 I might suggest that the actors playing Xentos and the commander